Editorial by Industrial Quick Search

 Extruded Rubber Bushing with Metal Sleeve

-• Rubber Trims: Rubber trims are extruded products that are used to protect the edges or surfaces of rigid objects from sudden impacts.
-Examples of such objects are panels, windows, doors, removable covers, and hatches.
-Aside from impact protection, they also provide an air-tight or water-tight seal between the mating parts.
+• Rubber Trims: Rubber trims are extruded products designed to safeguard the edges or surfaces of rigid objects from sudden impacts, wear, or abrasion.
+They are commonly used on panels, windows, doors, removable covers, and hatches in automotive, marine, appliance, and machinery applications.
+In addition to impact protection, extruded rubber trims also serve sealing functions, providing air-tight and water-tight seals between mating parts to enhance energy efficiency and weather resistance.

 Rubber Trim